The Arctic

 Less Arctic albedo cooling results in more Arctic warming, an amplifying feedback called Arctic/polar amplification.

-While the Arctic sea ice provides a vast extent of albedo cooling (which is now declining fast) to its September minimum, Far North snow from Spring to mid Summer provides an equally vast expanse of albedo cooling equivalent to the sea ice albedo (M. Flanner 2011).
+While the Arctic sea ice provides a vast extent of albedo cooling (which is declining) to its September minimum, Far North snow from Spring to mid Summer provides an equally vast expanse of albedo cooling equivalent to the sea ice albedo (M. Flanner 2011).
 This is also rapidly declining as the snow declines earlier every year.

 Arctic & Far North carbon

-Arctic permafrost holds twice the carbon in the atmosphere and subsea floor frozen solid methane gas hydrate holds at least as much carbon as in the atmosphere.
-All this carbon will be released with too much warming, and that has started already.
+Arctic permafrost holds twice the carbon of the atmosphere and subsea floor frozen solid methane gas hydrate holds at least as much carbon as in the atmosphere.
+This carbon will be released with too much warming, and that has started already.

 to 2014

-Earth Emergency The Arctic has switched from carbon sink to source with accelerating permafrost feedback underway NOAA Arctic Report Card 2016
+Earth Emergency The Arctic has switched from carbon sink to source with accelerating permafrost feedback emissions underway NOAA Arctic Report Card 2016, 2019, 2024

 Site maintained by Peter Carter